 Note: Only Planet Mark Certified Members can be awarded the Planet Mark Carbon Neutral badge.

-Informative Note: Carbon Neutral is included as an option for this Certification Scheme as it can provide part of the pathway for Members to move towards Net Zero Carbon.
+Informative Note: Carbon Neutral is included as an option for this Certification Scheme as it can provide part of the pathway for Members to move towards net zero.

-Net Zero Carbon (Optional) 7.3
+7.3 Net Zero Carbon (Optional)